 Richard Grant, a writer for Smithsonian Magazine, says, “Trees of the same species are communal, and will often form alliances with trees of other species.
 Forest trees have evolved to live in cooperative, interdependent relationships, maintained by communication and a collective intelligence similar to an insect colony.
 These soaring columns of living wood draw the eye upward to their outspreading crowns, but the real action is taking place underground, just a few inches below our feet.”

-In the video below, Ikea conducts a playful and not-very-scientific experiment to explore the intersection between plant and human interactions.
+In this video, IKEA conducts a playful and not-very-scientific experiment to explore the intersection between plant and human interactions.

 Reality Changing Observations:

-Q2.
-Does our ill treatment of flora and fauna reflect upon our own character?
-Why or why not?
+2. Does our treatment of flora and fauna reflect upon our own character?